ClickHouse/ClickHouse/docs/en/sql-reference/data-types/float.md

 -   `Float32` — `FLOAT`.
 -   `Float64` — `DOUBLE`.

-Like in other DBMS, creating numbers with numeric parameters is supported, but they are ignored entirely.
+Like in other DBMS, creating numbers with numeric parameters is supported, but `ClickHouse` ignores them entirely.

 ## Using Floating-point Numbers {#using-floating-point-numbers}